Is "going the extra mile" all the time pushing your team a bit too far? Learn about the dangers of staff overutilization, and smart ways to avoid it.

 Overworked employees may leave the organization, searching for sustainable job opportunities that match their needs.
 High turnover rates create additional challenges in replacing talent, especially in the current business environment with increased competition for high-skilled employees.

-In this way, overutilization can become a vicious cycle - it drives high turnover, which in turn leads to understaffing, causing a heavier workload for the remaining employees.
+In this way, overutilization can become a vicious cycle - it drives high employee turnover, which in turn leads to understaffing, causing a heavier workload for the remaining employees.

 Optimal resource utilization is crucial to unlocking your employees' potential.
 Managers must find the right balance in resource utilization by avoiding overutilizing staff, an ensuring that everyone, as far as possible, has a reasonable workload - not too much, but also not too little (underutilization causes a whole host of other problems).